precisely/rapids/doc/architecture.md

 ```clojure
   (let [user-input :foo]
 ```
-  - then, `source-flow` would suspend on the `put-in!` call because in this situation the unbuffered pool has pending take-outs.
-Values put in a pool which has no buffer space are referred to as "unbuffered values".
-Notice that unbuffered pools act like semaphores.
-This allows tight couple two runs at `put-in!` and `take-out!` calls.
+  - then, `source-flow` would suspend on the `put-in!` call because in this situation the unbuffered pool would not yet have any pending take-outs.
+Notice that unbuffered pools provide a facility similar to semaphores.
+Unbuffered pools allow tight coupling of two runs at `put-in!` and `take-out!` calls.

 #### Buffered pools